Bohušov: Transport

 Bohušov is located on the narrow-gauge Třemešná ve Slezsku–Osoblaha railway.
 There are two stops in the municipality: Bohušov and Koberno.

 Sights

 The main landmark of Bohušov is the Fulštejn castle ruin.
 It is located on a wooded hill above the Osoblaha River.
 The ruin is freely accessible.

 The Church of Saint Martin was built shortly after 1255.
-The originally Gothic building was later baroque modified.
+The originally Gothic building was later modified in the Baroque style.
 After the fire in 1800, it was reconstructed into its current form.

 The narrow-gauge railway serves not only for transport but also as a tourist attraction.
 Steam trains run on weekends during the tourist season.